rust-embedded/discovery-mb2/mdbook/src/07-registers/type-safe-manipulation.md

 should encode these three points I've mentioned: No messing around with the actual addresses, should respect read/write permissions and should prevent modification of the reserved parts of a register.

-Well, we do! `aux7::init()` actually returns a value that provides a type safe API to manipulate the registers of the `P0` and `P1` ports.
+Well, we do! `registers::init()` actually returns a value that provides a type safe API to manipulate the registers of the `P0` and `P1` ports.

 As you may remember: a group of registers associated to a peripheral is called register block, and